cscottau/apache-example/README.md

-# apache-example
+# apache and nginx template example
-Content for the OCP Apache template deployment
+Content for the OCP Apache and nginx template deployments in OpenShift